sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 - Distributed as a single Pak folder, no additional setup required.
 - Follows MinUI/NextUI SD card folder structure.
 - View cover artwork in NextUI for installed ports.
-- Supports deep sleep and shutdown on compatible devices (coming soon).
+- Supports deep sleep and shutdown on compatible devices.

 ## Supported Platforms